hernantz/blog/content/its-the-competition-stupid.md

 ## Conclusion

 The persuit of justice and equality is futile, it can only be approximated by certain metrics, laws, to an agreed ideal that might change over time and is prone to subjective interpretation.
+There is no justice.
+Justice should be provided in ways that competes with other views or understandings of the same concept.

 The availability of choices cannot guarantee, but increases the chances of prosperity in a free sociaty, in the long term, even in an unfair system, by enabling ideas to be proobed,